jmtiong/swat/backend/README.md

 1. If there are no traffic information exists, call API.
 2. If capture is archived, use as it is.

-Scenario 1: No capture exists = call API
-Scenario 2: capture exists, captured time > 20 seconds and capture is not archived = call API, if same camera id and same hash, archived. if same camera id and different hash, archived last capture and create new record.
+Scenario 1: capture exists, captured time > 20 seconds and capture is not archived = call API, if same camera id and same hash, archived. if same camera id and different hash, archived last capture and create new record.
-Scenario 3: capture exists, captured time < 20 seconds = use as it is.
+Scenario 2: capture exists, captured time < 20 seconds = use as it is.

 We can use Redis to cache requests for similar time frame.